Managing A Karaoke Show Singer Rotation

 The following outlines the Karaoke Sydney Method of managing a singer rotation.
 It was developed by Sydney’s leading karaoke hosts.
 And is based on the following principles.

 - Patrons that represent value to the venue are encouraged to become Regular Participants.

 - Patrons are encouraged make karaoke a part of their weekly entertainment schedule.

 - Patrons enjoy an upbeat encouraging atmosphere.

 - Patrons do not want aggressive, rude or intoxicated people participating.
 Nor do they want people behaving in a dangerous manner.

 - Ability should not bias a participants opportunity to sing at a karaoke show.

 - There should be equity in opportunities to participate based on the above principles.

 - The event should promote the venue as a place to socialise.

-- People place a high value their recreational time.
+- People place a high value on their recreational time.